-- ☐ Option 1: Assigning a single geometric line attribute to all lines of the deck. - ☐ Option 2: Assigning individual geometric line attributes to each line of the deck
+- ☐ Option 1: Assigning a single geometric line attribute referencing all required section reinforcement to all lines of the deck. - ☐ Option 2: Assigning individual geometric line attributes to each line of the deck

 These options are explained in the following pages.